 How this mushroom got its oddly appropriate common name is unclear to me.
 I can find no one using it in turn-of-the-century mushroom treatises, or in the first half of (what has just become) the last century.
 The scientific name, Strobilomyces floccopus, roughly translated, means "wooly mushroom that looks like a pine cone"--rather more accurate as a descriptor, perhaps, but less interesting.
 As late as 1936, mushroom authors are using interpretations of the scientific name as "common" names; Krieger calls it the "cone-like boletus" in The Mushroom Handbook, and William Thomas calls it the "pine cone mushroom" in Field Book of Common Mushrooms.
-The first reference to the "Old Man of the Woods" I find is in Smith's 1958 The Mushroom Hunter's Field Guide, but my edition is the eighth printing, from 1973.
+The first reference to the "Old Man of the Woods" I have seen is in the 1963 edition of Smith's The Mushroom Hunter's Field Guide.

 Ecology: Mycorrhizal with hardwoods, especially oaks; common; summer and fall; primarily distributed in eastern North America but also recorded from the Southwest.

-Cap: 3-15 cm; convex becoming broadly convex in age; dry; covered with coarse, black, woolly scales over a whitish to grayish base color; the margin frequently with hanging remnants of a partial veil.
+Cap: 3-15 cm; convex becoming broadly convex in age; dry; covered with large, black, soft, woolly scales over a whitish to grayish base color; the margin frequently with hanging remnants of a whitish to grayish partial veil.

-Pore Surface: Whitish, soon becoming gray and finally black; bruising reddish, then black; pores angular; tubes to 1.5 cm.
+Pore Surface: Whitish, becoming gray to black; bruising red, then black; pores angular, 1-3 per mm; tubes to 2 cm deep.

 Flesh: Whitish throughout, turning pinkish to red when exposed, then blackening over the course of an hour.